 I’ll put it concretely

-- when you talk to girls, to not care if she shoots you down
+- when asking out someone you like, to not care if they shoot you down

 - when doing improv, to not need to be interesting or funny